2027 FIFA Women's World Cup qualification

-The 2027 FIFA Women's World Cup qualification process determines the 31 teams joining hosts Brazil in the 2027 Women's World Cup.
+The 2027 FIFA Women's World Cup qualification process determines the 31 teams joining hosts Brazil in the 2027 FIFA Women's World Cup.
 It is the tenth FIFA Women's World Cup, the quadrennial international women's football world championship tournament.
 The tournament is the first Women's World Cup to be hosted by a CONMEBOL member association and the second to be held in the Southern Hemisphere, after the previous edition in 2023.

 Qualification began on 19 February 2025 with two matches of the CAF zone played that day.
 The first goal of the qualification series was scored by Algerian player Laura Taleb Muller against South Sudan.

 Slot allocation

 The allocation of slots for the final tournament was approved by the FIFA Council on 10 December 2024.
-The slot for the host nation was taken directly from the quotas allocated to its confederation.
+The slot for the host nation was taken directly from CONMEBOL's allocation.